 The sea was like a poorly maintained road.
 Troughs were like potholes, dumping the ship into a gap to slam with a shudder against the far crest.
 Much like … well … like a poorly maintained road.
 Only, the sea’s flaws were more regular and therefore, somehow, more annoying.

 I had never been on a cruise, so I wasn’t prepared for the rhythm.
 Knowing we were setting sail, I had avoided breakfast.
-I didn’t want to reveal my lack of sea legs (which is an odd term for a weak stomach) if I could avoid it.
+I didn’t want to reveal my lack of sea legs (which is odd lingo for a weak stomach) if I could avoid it.

 High in the sky was the crescent of the third moon, the first one I had seen on the beach.
 The one for which I had no name.
 One of the two that apparently did not drive the tides.
 Too small perhaps.
-Not massive enough, and thus on closer orbits.
+Not as massive, and thus probably on closer orbits.
 I expected them to occult the familiar moon in a superior position, in full view passing across the disc of ancient Luna.

-“It gets you in the gut the first time.”
+“It gets you in the gut, the first time.”
 I turned to see a bushy haired sailor grinning an absurdly positive smile at me through a braided beard.
+The one who had first smiled at me on the beach.
 Did none of these men ever visit a barber?
 “The second time, it’s mostly in your head.
 Which is worse.”

 I tried to be funny.
 “And the third time?”

 He enjoyed my forced humor.
 He wasn’t working, and he wasn’t sleeping, which meant he wasn’t on a watch.
 An idler like me.
 A day man, to rehearse the lingo.